CODAIT/spark-tracing/README.md

 number, and name of the service, separated by spaces -- for example, `192.168.0.10 56892 SparkExecutor`.
 Keep in mind that when a service is removed, all events and spans that occur on it and all RPCs sent or received by it are also dropped.

+### `case-parse`

+This section allows specifying that certain strings should be parsed as Scala `Product` strings of the form `name(arg1, arg2)`.
+Case classes and other product types are automatically broken down into event trees (see below) by the instrumentation before dumping them, but regular classes with `toString` methods imitating this formatting will not be split.
+This section allows the user to selectively parse certain strings to event trees, allowing the user to pretend that they were case classes all along.

+The syntax is the same as that of the `filters` section, except that the leaf values are arrays of strings rather than booleans.
+Each such string is the path of a subtree that should be parsed as a case class.
+For example, say you have the following event
+tree:

+    0.......Fn
+    1.0.......myFunction
+    1.1.........MyCaseClass
+    2.0.......TraversableOnce
+    2.1.........MySubclass(1,123,cat)
+    3.........null

+Element `$2.1` is clearly a compound type, but it is treated as a single element.
+The following `case-parse` section will match trees where `$0` is `Fn` and `$1.0` is `myFunction`, and parse `$2.1` to an event tree.

+    case-parse = {
+        "0 = Fn" = {
+            "1.0 = myFunction" = ["2.1"]
+        }
+    }

+This will result in the tree being amended to the following:

+    0.......Fn
+    1.0.......myFunction
+    1.1.........MyCaseClass
+    2.0.......TraversableOnce
+    2.1.0.......MySubclass
+    2.1.1.........1
+    2.1.2.........123
+    2.1.3.........cat
+    3.........null

 ## Running

 The first step to running the instrumentation is to instrument Spark and run a job.
 Before doing this, the instrumentation JAR from